cslarsen/mandelbrot-js/README.md

 One could simply paint a white dot here.
 But instead, maybe we want to get an idea of _how fast_ the function is diverging to infinity at this point.

-To do this, just take the current value of `C` and _map_ that against a color spectrum, and paint that color.
+To do this, just take the current value of the number of steps performed and _map_ that against a color spectrum, and paint that color.

 So, functions diverging quickly will get about the same color.

 Optimizing the calculation for performance
 ==========================================

 Calculating the Mandelbrot set is quite slow, but there are a lot of tricks to speed it up.

 When speeding up any code, the first step (after making the code _correct_, of course) is to look at the algorithm and try to use one with a simpler